This foolproof Vodka All Butter Pie Crust is flakey and buttery! It is the solution to all your pie crust woes!

 Keep it cold: This is the theme that runs through the whole process from the moment you scale your ingredients to the moment when you put the pie in the oven.
 Keep.
 It.
 COLD.

-Your butter should absolutely be cold (not frozen), your water should be ice cold and in this situation your vodka should be frozen.
-This makes sneaking a shot easier too…🤫
+Your butter should absolutely be cold (not frozen), your water should be ice cold and your vodka should be frozen.
+This makes sneaking a shot easier too…?

 Work Quickly: This serves two purposes: the first is to keep your ingredients cold and the second is to restrict the amount of gluten that develops in your pastry.
 Cut your butter in as quickly as the method will allow; keep your focus while adding your water; and when gathering the dough into one cohesive mass, only work it just until it comes together.